zzt2004/Surfing/README.md

 3. Routing Rules
 - Bypass mainland China
-- It basically meets the needs of most users.
+- It basically meets the needs of most daily usage.

 > Black/whitelist is not significant unless strictly required.
 The module's built-in configuration is sufficient.